jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 **Set up DNS**

 * __Not needed if you Jailbrake an iPhone 4S.
-Just install Spire on your 4S.
+Just add http://cydia.myrepospace.com/thpryrchn/ to your cydia Sources, and install `Spire 4S` on your 4S.
 Then you can point it to your server just like you do with any other iPhone 4.__

 Before you can use SiriProxy, you must set up a DNS server on your network to forward requests for guzzoni.apple.com to the computer running the proxy (make sure that computer is not using your DNS server!).
 I recommend dnsmasq for this purpose.
 It's easy to get running and can easily handle this sort of behavior. ([http://www.youtube.com/watch?v=a9gO4L0U59s](http://www.youtube.com/watch?v=a9gO4L0U59s))
 Also if you dont have static ip you can use this dns python server. ([https://github.com/jimmykane/Roque-Dns-Server])